climatepolicyradar/navigator-backend/docs/api/search.md

 ##### query_string

-A string representation of the search to be performed, for example “Adaptation strategy”
+A string representation of the search to be performed, for example, “Adaptation strategy”

 ##### exact_match

 Boolean value to indicate if the `query_string`should be treated as an exact match when the search is performed.

 ##### max_passages_per_doc (optional, default is 10)